d4ytox/PeParser/README.md

 Coming from a background in OOP as well as low-level, I thought that the Pe Parsing could be a great C "class".

-See the provided main.c for a typical use case
+See the provided main.c in the project for a typical use case.

 ## Installation